Jump to content

 I just want to mention something that might help.
 Video editing leverages one of the most demanding resource loads out of most other graphic arts packages.
 This goes double if you plan on doing any rendering; the GPU actually does most of the work, not the CPU.
 If you are working high res even more so.
 I suggest you purchase the most powerful card you can afford.
 Definitely do not plan on using integrated graphics, if the board you select has it.
 You will not be happy with the performance.

 Help Requests: If there is no reply after 3 days I remove the thread from my answer list.
-For further help PM me but no guarantee I will respond.
+For further help PM me.

 Posted 25 October 2017 - 08:02 AM